-Looking for reference before you plan what best model for first electric guitar to buy.
-This ‘my silly personal story‘ and my mistake may could help you to make a right decision.
+Looking for reference before you plan what best model for the first electric guitar to buy.
+This ‘my silly personal story‘ and my mistake may help you to make

 Here I will share my story and my silly mistake along with my best advice for first electric guitar model and spec you should consider before you decide to buy.
 So you don’t have to be sorry later.

 Okay! back in the day!
-I remember the first electric guitar that I bought from online store was a custom V guitar.
-Very cheap local custom crafts man for an electric guitar.
+I remember the first electric guitar that I bought from an online store was a custom V guitar.
+Very cheap local custom craftsman for an electric guitar.
 And that was also my first mistake.

 My first mistake for buy electric guitar